-The Modular Bioreactor platform consists of different types of bioreactors that can be used in sequential and/or parallel configuration.
-The platform is specifically suitable for investigating sustainable solutions for environmental challenges, such as sustainable energy generation, recovery of resources from complex waste streams, and degradation of (micro)pollutants.
-In this case study, we illustrate the latter application with the use of constructed wetlands.
+The Modular Bioreactor platform consists of different types of bioreactors that can be used in a sequential and parallel set-up.
+This platform allows the investigation of sustainable solutions for environmental challenges.
+Amongst others, these include generation of sustainable energy, recovery of resources from complex waste streams, and removal of pollutants.
+In this case study, we illustrate the latter example with the use of constructed wetlands.

 By The Modular Bioreactor Platform / September 7, 2021

-In the last decades, micropollutants have been observed at trace concentration (ng/L to µg/L) in the aquatic environment.
-These compounds are a potential hazard to environmental and human health and are found in important water resources, such as water used for drinking water production.
-Concerns about the presence of these micropollutants in the environment indicates the removal of them from the water phase.
-Therefore, technologies need to be designed for their removal throughout the water cycle and to understand the fate and transformation of these compounds.
-There is a need for combinations of microbial, chemical and physical processes in innovative reactors, and these systems need to be designed, developed and validated.
+In the last decades, micropollutants have been observed at low concentrations (ng/L to µg/L) in water streams.
+As they end up in important water resources, such as water for production of drinking water, they form a potential danger to the environment and human health.
+Therefore, technologies need to be designed to remove them from the water and to understand the fate and transformation of these compounds.
+To this end, combinations of microbial, chemical and physical processes in novel reactors hold promise.
+Finally, these systems need to be designed, developed and tested.

-The CWs were operated for a full year, which allowed to monitor the removal efficiency of the CWs over time and through different seasons.
-Benzoic acid and nitrate were removed by biodegradation, while phosphate was removed by adsorption and plant uptake.
-Benzotriazole was removed by adsorption and biodegradation, and its removal efficiency steadily increased from 40% to 100%.
-It was hypothesized that this was due to microbial adaptation towards biodegrading benzotriazole.
-In summer, the removal efficiency of compounds that are removed by microbial processes was higher than in winter, likely as a result of a higher microbial activity.
+We ran the CWs for a full year, which allowed us to investigate the removal efficiency of the CWs over time and through different seasons.
+This way, we found that benzoic acid and nitrate were removed by biodegradation, while phosphate was removed by adsorption and plant uptake.
+Additionally, benzotriazole was removed by adsorption and biodegradation, and its removal efficiency steadily increased from 40% to 100%.
+We hypothesized that this was due to adaptation of the microbes towards biodegrading benzotriazole.
+Further, in summer, the removal efficiency of compounds removed by microbial processes was higher than in winter, likely as a result of a higher microbial activity.

-In autumn, the plants were removed and as a lower temperature was observed, this resulted in less input of oxygen and nutrients for microbial processes.
-As a consequence, a lower removal of compounds that rely on microbial degradation (benzoic acid, nitrate and benzotriazole) was observed in the horizontal flow CW.
-The vertical flow CW performed similarly as in summer.
-The surface flow CW was frozen during 2 weeks in winter, and no operation of the hybrid-CWs was possible.
-When not frozen, the low temperatures and absence of plants resulted in a low microbial activity, especially in the horizontal flow CWs.
+Next, in winter, the surface flow CW was frozen for two weeks and no operation of the hybrid-CWs was possible.
+When not frozen, the low temperatures and absence of plants resulted in a lower microbial activity especially in the horizontal flow CWs.
 Nevertheless, the vertical flow CWs performed better.
-However, the overall performance of the wetlands depended on the figuration (the used sequences) tested.
+However, the overall performance of the CWs depended on the figuration (i.e. the used sequences) tested.

 Research of the Modular Bioreactor Platform

-CWs are often approached as ‘black box’ systems, and the removal efficiency of a CW is determined by comparing influent and effluent concentrations.
-When biodegradation is an important removal mechanism, determining the dominant microbial removal mechanisms for specific compounds in CWs allows the prediction of removal efficiency and the formation of possible toxic transformation products.
-This is crucial to design a CW for the removal of specific compounds, and identify if pre- or post-treatment in other treatment units is needed, e.g. photooxidation as pre-treatment or biological polishing as post-treatment.
-Furthermore, the different designs of a CW can steer specific removal processes, e.g the presence of various redox conditions.
-This flexibility in design and sequential combinations are part of the Modular Bioreactor platform.
+In general, CWs are often seen as “black boxes”, in which removal efficiency is determined by comparing influent and effluent concentrations.
+When biodegradation is an important mechanism to remove compounds, finding the dominant microbial removal mechanisms for specific compounds in CWs, allows the prediction of removal efficiency and the formation of possible toxic products.
+This is crucial to design a CW for the removal of specific compounds, and identify if pre-treatment (e.g. photooxidation) or post-treatment (biological polishing) in other treatment units is needed.
+Furthermore, the different designs of a CW can steer specific removal processes, such as the presence of various redox conditions.
+All in all, the resulting flexibility in design and combinations of constructed wetlands are part of the Modular Bioreactor platform.

-Interested in the use of constructed wetlands?
-Read our research paper and review here:
+When you want to read more on the use of constructed wetlands, please read our research paper and review here: